adaogomesl/qm-redox-potentials/README.md

    ```

 If need to change jobs type, edit the config file.
 Details on the keywords on PyFlow GitHub: https://github.com/kuriba/PyFlow
 ---

-## Check failed calculations
+## Check Normal termination calculations
-Check error message failed jobs on workflow and generate a csv with the informatiom
+Check if calculations have Normal terminal and no negative frequencies.
 ```
-python3 check-error-message.py NAME-WORKFLOW
+sbatch check_log.sh NAME-WORKFLOW
 ```
 ---